15 Books Every Professional Woman Should Read in 2023

 This book describes the legendary life of Coke Chanel in the first person.

-Talent, independence, love these three keywords that run through cocoa Chanel.
+Talent, independence, and love are these three keywords that run through cocoa Chanel.
 Who can contact the elegant woman who is tall and rain in the fashion world in the future?
 Have to say, this is a miracle.

 But she is eager for love, life unmarried is not what she is eager for, and she has experienced a lover's betrayal, use, and lie.
 Slowly, she is hard to love someone, she married her work.

 Until today, the design concept of Coco Chanel is still much more, less.
 Clothes should not cover people's original physical properties, but make personal qualities more highly high.
-Every woman wants a small black dress, Chanel creates many different styles, suitable for women in different bodies.
+Every woman wants a small black dress, Chanel creates many different styles, suitable for women with different bodies.